 I’m not a “fashionista” focusing on the latest trends, transforming my clients into fresh fashion victims.
 I‘m not a desperate housewife turning my shopping hobby into a business.
 I’m not a TV personality belittling my clients as their favourite clothes –and fragile confidence– get tossed in the garbage.
 And I’m not a sales associate pushing rags for commission.

 None of these activities have any appeal to me, nor any relationship to my “why.”
+So why then?

 After a quarter century, I’m able to pinpoint one particular day that had a profound effect on my entire life, and it had nothing to do with runway collections, high-end boutiques, or celebrity.
 It was the day the whole world around me changed in an instant, because I made one simple little change.
 It was the day people stopped treating me like I was special and deserving of their attention, and began ignoring me, looking down at me, and even mocking me.